BoThomas/churchtools-extensions/README.md

 > [!CAUTION]
 > This is in BETA and not fully tested yet.

-Running Dinner with deep ChurchTools group integration.
+Organize Running Dinner events with deep ChurchTools integration.

-An alternative version of Running Dinner that uses ChurchTools' native group management.
-Participants register by joining ChurchTools groups, and all data lives within the ChurchTools ecosystem.
+A Running Dinner (Progressive Dinner) is a social dining event where participants travel between different homes for each course.
+Each group hosts one course (starter, main, or dessert) and visits other groups for the remaining courses – a fun way to meet new people and share food together!

+This extension uses ChurchTools' native group management for registration.
+Participants join a ChurchTools group and fill out custom fields for their preferences, dietary restrictions, and partner choices.
+The extension then handles group formation, route optimization, and email notifications.

-**Features**: ChurchTools group integration • Custom field-based registration • Email notifications • Same powerful grouping and routing algorithms
+**Features**: ChurchTools group integration • Custom field-based registration • Smart group creation • Route optimization • Email notifications

 <table>
   <tr>